alpacahq/alpaca-docs/content/docs/market-data/_index.md

 Alpaca Data API v2 provides historical data through multiple endpoints.
 These endpoints have the same URL prefix:

 `https://data.alpaca.markets/v2`

 This URL will default to the IEX data as long as SIP data is not enabled for broker account.

 #### Authentication

-The authentication is done the same way as with the Trading API, simply set the following HTTP headers:

-APCA-API-KEY-ID
-APCA-API-SECRET-KEY
+The authentication follows as described [here](https://alpaca.markets/docs/broker/api-overview/#authentication-and-rate-limit).

 #### Limiting